Yellow-painting/Yellow-painting/README.md

 I may be socially awkward and hard to interact with people so please bare with me (also im getting better interacting trust)

+Im cranky alot of times so i put dniuid on my name since idk either who to talk to or im just picky..

 Im in different areas sometimes so you could find me next to the sonic area and around transformers area (I might sometimes be on the roblox area)